UIGF-org/UIGF-org.github.io/docs/en/standards/uigf-legacy-v2.3.md

             },
             "time": {
               "type": "string",
-              "title": "Time of item achieved"
+              "title": "Time when the item was obtained. " },
-            },
             "name": {
               "type": "string",